-Sleep disorders often go hand-in-hand with temporomandibular disorders (TMD), often called TMJ.
-Patients experiencing the symptoms of sleep apnea or diagnosed with sleep apnea commonly show signs of a bite problem due to teeth grinding.
-Dr. Duling provides comprehensive diagnostics and therapies for both sleep apnea and TMJ disorders to resolve symptoms, improve your health and restore your sleep.
+Sleep disorders often go hand-in-hand with temporomandibular disorders (TMD), called TMJ.
+Patients experiencing sleep apnea or diagnosed with sleep apnea commonly show signs of a bite problem due to teeth grinding.
+Dr. Duling provides comprehensive diagnostics and therapies for both sleep apnea and TMJ disorders to resolve symptoms, improve health, and restore sleep.
 Dr. Duling offers sleep apnea treatment to patients in Owens Cross Roads, AL.

 Sleep Apnea and TMD: What is the Connection?

-Patients who are at risk for or have been diagnosed with sleep apnea often share common traits or characteristics including smaller airways or jaw structures.
+Patients who are at risk for or have been diagnosed with sleep apnea often share common traits, including smaller airways or jaw structures.
 It is often hard to say which comes first, but studies have shown that while not everyone with TMJ has sleep apnea, almost half of the patients with a sleep disorder also have a TMJ disorder.

-Dr. Duling has the advanced training necessary to provide a thorough evaluation of your airway, jaw structure, and the function of the bite.
+Dr. Duling has the advanced training necessary to provide a thorough evaluation of your airway, jaw structure, and bite function.
 These are the important components of your oral health that impact your risk for sleep apnea and TMD.

-A smaller airway makes it more difficult for you to breathe naturally during sleep when soft tissues at the back of the throat can collapse as the body relaxes.
-The body often compensates by moving the jaw forward to open the airway which can lead to increased muscle tension in the jaw joints.
+A smaller airway makes it more difficult to breathe naturally during sleep, as soft tissues at the back of the throat can collapse as the body relaxes.
+The body often compensates by moving the jaw forward to open the airway, which can lead to increased muscle tension in the jaw joints.

-The tension can cause teeth grinding, jaw clenching, and other common symptoms of TMJ which contribute to your sleep problem.
-Treating the whole oral system is the key to not only resolving discomfort and jaw pain but allowing the airway to remain open and facilitate normal breathing.
+The tension can cause teeth grinding, jaw clenching, and other common symptoms of TMJ, which contribute to your sleep problem.
+Treating the whole oral system is the key to not only resolving discomfort and jaw pain but also allowing the airway to remain open and facilitating normal breathing.

-Dr. Duling uses oral appliance therapy (OAT) to address the root cause of your sleep disorder and to resolve TMJ-related symptoms such as teeth grinding.
-Designed to reposition the jaw during sleep, a custom oral appliance will promote better breathing and allow the jaw muscles to relax.
+Dr. Duling uses oral appliance therapy (OAT) to address the root cause of your sleep disorder and resolve TMJ-related symptoms such as teeth grinding.
+Designed to reposition the jaw during sleep, a custom oral appliance promotes better breathing and allows the jaw muscles to relax.

 Why Choose Dr. Duling?

-• Compassionate care: Our goal is to provide not only an exceptional result but to deliver compassionate care to all of our patients.
-Dr. Duling is known for her personal approach and for taking the time to fully understand the unique needs of each patient.
+- Compassionate care: Our goal is to provide exceptional results and compassionate care to all of our patients.
+Dr. Duling is known for her personal approach and for taking the time to fully understand each patient’s unique needs.

 Sleep Apnea and TMD FAQs